We are spending 5 days in Coles bay - Freycinet national park - for annual holiday. Family with a 5yo. Will have a rental car. Pl suggest.

 You can also take a sea cruise with Freycinet Sea Cruises and head out and around the peninsula to Wineglass Bay as a different option.

 Are you flying into Launceston and out of Hobart or vice versa?
 Or in and out of the same city?
 The preference would be to create some itinerary ideas for you that do not make you backtrack.
 I know there is nothing worse that covering the same ground twice.
-Although the beauty of Tasmania is that nothing is ever too far away. almost 7 years ago
+Although the beauty of Tasmania is that nothing is ever too far away. over 10 years ago

 Thank you all for your suggestions.
 I have just come back from the trip to Tasmania Freycinet and it was fantastic.
 The weather was generally good.
 Tasmanian east coast is certainly one of the best places to go.